MainulDip/AndroidDevStudy/Sudoku-Jetpack-Dive.md

 ### CoroutineContext:
 Persistent context for the coroutine.
 It is an indexed set of Element instances.
 An element of the coroutine context is a singleton context by itself.
 An indexed set is a mix between a set and a map.
 Every element in this set has a unique Key.

-We can use Dispatchers to tell Coroutines which threads to use to run this code.
+We can use Dispatchers to tell Coroutines which threads to use to run this code
 Note: for some operatons we want a separate thread besides UI main thread to do something (like writing to files)

 ```kt